Beginner's Mix Rock Tumbler Rough

 Beginner's Mix Tumbling Rough

 Our "Mixed Material / Regular Size" tumbling rough contains a blend of rock materials that are specially selected for tumbling success.
 This mix has been crushed and screened to have just the right particle sizes for a 3-pound tumbling barrel - such as the barrels of a Lortone 3A or 33B tumbler or the Thumler's A-R1 or A-R2.
-The pieces range in size from approximately 3/8" (9 mm) to 1 1/2"" (38 mm) in diameter.
+These are small pieces that range in size from approximately 3/8" (9 mm) to 1 1/2" (38 mm) in diameter.
 You will not need to add ceramic media when tumbling this mix.